opulencephp/docs/collections.md

 $containsValue = $set->containsValue('foo');
 ```

-<h4 id="sets-getting-number-of-values">Getting the Number of Values</h4>
+<h4 id="hash-sets-getting-number-of-values">Getting the Number of Values</h4>

-To grab the number of values in the set, call
+To grab the number of values in the hash set, call

 ```php
 $count = $set->count();
 ```

-<h4 id="sets-removing-values">Removing Values</h4>
+<h4 id="hash-sets-removing-values">Removing Values</h4>

 To remove a specific value, call